1,037,721,967 potential restaurant customers.

 It’s important to remember that people buy from people, not companies.

 So be human, be vulnerable, and help your customers relate to your organization.

 Dayum!
 Nothing is better than seeing a delicious pizza or beautiful burger on Instagram.

 These posts get the highest engagement and are the most likely to go viral for Instagram.

 What does that mean?
 It means you need to F-O-C-U-S on these high performing puppies.

-Take lots of picture of your beautiful foods.
+Take lots of pictures of your beautiful foods.
 LOTS.
 And prepare them for comments…

 “But Adam…” you may be thinking, “what do we caption so many photos of food?”